ROSEBUD INDIAN RESERVATION PROJECT

 Write "Rosebud Project" in the memo line.

 Since there is a very high unemployment rate, it is vitally important to help develop the economic base and generate ways for the Indians to help themselves.
 If you have any ideas for help in this regard, we want to hear from you.
 One means already begun is to provide a small number of computers to be given to young people and to help them become computer software technicians.
 The hope and plan is to get them started with Linux as the operating system of the future where the opportunity and demand are already great.
-This is a small start in a very long term project.
+This is a small start in a long term project.

 To learn more and to participate in this work, please contact Miles: contact.